A Guide to Schools & Scholarships for Students with Disabilities

 Attention Deficit Disorder

-• Rise Scholarship Foundation Inc. This scholarship awards $2,500 to students with ADHD or ADD along with one additional learning disability.
-It is an annual award and requires a 2.5 grade point average.
-The application deadline is Feb.
-15.
+• Rise Scholarship Foundation Inc. This scholarship offers a $2,500 scholarship to students with ADHD or ADD who also have one additional learning disability.
+This scholarship is awarded annually and requires applicants to maintain a 2.5 grade point average.

 • Anne Ford Scholarship.
-This award is $2,500 per academic year for four years.
-The scholarship is offered to qualified high school senior students with ADHD or another documented learning disability.
-They must be enrolled in a full time, four year degree program at an accredited school.
-The deadline is usually in the fall.
+This scholarship provides an annual award of $2,500 for four years.
+It is available to eligible high school senior students with ADHD or another documented learning disability.
+To qualify, students must be enrolled in a full-time, four-year degree program at an accredited school.
+The application deadline typically falls in the fall.

 Autism Spectrum

-• Avonte Oquendo Memorial Scholarship for Autism.
-In 2013 an autistic boy went missing.
-In his honor, a law firm, The Perecman Firm, opened a $1,000 annual scholarship for autistic individuals or the family member of someone with autism.
-The deadline is July 31.
+• Avonte Oquendo Memorial Scholarship for Autism. was established in memory of an autistic boy who went missing in 2013.
+The Perecman Firm, a law firm, initiated this scholarship, offering $5,000 annually to autistic individuals or family members of someone with autism.
+The application deadline is July 31.

 • Making a Difference for Autism.
-High school students and college students with autism can apply for this $500 scholarship.
-It is awarded multiple times a year.
-Applications are due April 26, and students can apply more than once.
+This scholarship is available for both high school and college students with autism.
+This $500 scholarship is awarded multiple times throughout the year, and students have the opportunity to apply more than once.
+The application deadline is in April.

 General Disabilities

 • INCIGHT Scholarship.
-The INCIGHT College Scholarship is offered to qualified students in WA, OR, or CA who have any ADA, IDEA, or DSM-V defined or protected disability.
-Students must complete 30 hours of community service to maintain their award.
+The INCIGHT College Scholarship is available to eligible students in WA, OR, or CA who have any ADA, IDEA, or DSM-V defined or protected disability.
+To retain the scholarship, students must complete 30 hours of community service.

 • AAHD Frederick J. Krause Scholarship on Health and Disability.
-This scholarship is for a student with a disability who is pursuing an undergrad program full time or grad degree full or part time.
-Students must currently be attending college as at least a sophomore.
-The award is $1,000.
+This is designed for students with disabilities who are pursuing a full-time undergraduate program or a full or part-time graduate degree.
+Applicants must be at least college sophomores at the time of application, and the scholarship award is $1,000.

 • AbbVie Immunology Scholarship.
-This group awards up to $15,000 to students living with inflammatory diseases, such as Crohn’s disease.
-The deadline to apply is early December.
+This group offers up to $15,000 in financial support to students who are living with inflammatory diseases, such as Crohn’s disease.
+The application period for this program will begin on October 24, 2023.

 • Student Award Program of the Foundation for Science and Disability.
 This award of $1,000 is given to fourth year undergrad students or graduate students.
 Students must be studying STEM or computer science and must have a disability to apply.

 • John Lepping Memorial Scholarship.
-This scholarship is for students with disabilities.
-It requires an essay about the student’s disability and its financial impact on the family.
-Students must reside in New York, New Jersey, or Pennsylvania.
-The award is up to $5,000.
+This scholarship is specifically intended for students with disabilities.
+To apply, students need to submit an essay describing their disability and how it has financially impacted their family.
+Eligibility is limited to residents of New York, New Jersey, or Pennsylvania.
+The award amount can be up to $5,000.

 • BMO Capital Markets Lime Connect Equity Scholarship.
-This $10,000 education scholarship is merit based and open to students with all types of disabilities.
-Students must be pursuing four year degree programs in computer science, business, or a STEM related field.
+This scholarship offers a $10,000 education award and is merit-based, available to students with any type of disability.
+To qualify, students should be enrolled in four-year degree programs related to computer science, business, or a STEM field.

 Hearing Impairment